 The AYES automotive model stresses applied academics and contextual learning in the classroom to ensure that academic studies are enhanced…not diminished.
 In addition it supports “Tech-Prep” as a viable alternative to ”College-Prep” creating a pipeline of future technicians.

 AYES provides for a mentored work site experience to compliment the skills taught in the classroom.
-Students participate in a full-time paid internship during the summer months between their junior and senior years, and continue with a paid, part-time internship their senior year.
+Students participate in a full-time paid internship during the summer months between their first and second years, and continue with a paid, part-time internship during their second year.

 State and Metro Automotive Dealer Associations: State and metro associations and Automotive Trade Association Executives (ATAEs) administer local AYES programs and place students at participating dealerships.
 Many associations also provide scholarships for post-secondary education.

-Automobile Manufacturers: Eight automobile manufacturers support AYES and are helping enhance the public perception of automotive service careers through marketing campaigns, such as BMW’s ‘Teens and Wheels’ initiative.
+Automobile Manufacturers: Most automobile manufacturers support AYES and are helping enhance the public perception of automotive service careers.

 Fixed Operations Directors and Service Managers: Service staff members interact with AYES students on a daily basis, and, therefore, act as powerful role models.
 They are responsible for overseeing the AYES student during an internship and providing help and instruction.